-Rebecca, also known as Becky, lives in Glasgow and, among other things, is mum to four young girls.
+Becky lives in Glasgow and, among other things, is mum to four young girls.
 Her eldest daughter lives with not one but two rare genetic conditions making her the only child worldwide with both.
-With a background of over 13 years in customer service, Becky loves nothing more than curating relationships with like-minded people across the world, making her the perfect fit to look after our charity and media partners as well as our social media channels.
+With a background of over 15 years in customer service, Becky loves nothing more than curating relationships with like-minded people across the world, making her the perfect fit to look after our RARE community, charity and media partners as well as our patient engagement projects.
 When she's not working, she loves a good box set or making memories with her daughters.
 You can usually find her with a cup of coffee in hand.

 Content and Editorial Assistant

 Joe is our content and editorial assistant.
 He is a creative, whose skills range from graphic arts to blog writing and everything in between.

-At just 14 months old, Joe was diagnosed with rare genetic diseases—cystinosis and Fanconi syndrome.
-If he is not out walking in the countryside or getting stuck into an Agatha Christie whodunnit, you’ll find Joe watching a Doctor Who boxset with bar of chocolate (or two).
+At just 14 months old, Joe was diagnosed with two rare genetic diseases—cystinosis and Fanconi syndrome.
+If he is not out walking or getting stuck into a whodunnit, you’ll find Joe watching a Doctor Who box set with a bar of chocolate (or two).

 RARE Youth Coordinator